markfloryan/dsa2/readme.md

 Office hours are held in various locations throughout the week and are of varying type.
 Information can be found below.
 There are two possible locations for office hours:

-- **In-Person OH**: Some OH will be held in-person (location TBD).
+- **In-Person OH**: Some OH will be held in-person (in Thornton Stacks).
 See the chart below for details.
 These will function as *traditional* office hours.

 - **Discord OH**: Some OH will be held on our **Discord Server**.
 To attend office hours, simply join the office hours queue voice channel and you will be added to the office hours queue.
 When you are taken off the queue you will be automatically moved to a staging room to wait (it is called *oh-up-next* or similar).
 Soon after, a TA will manually pull you off that staging room into their office hours to help you.